mkolenda/data_summary_challenge/README.md

 ## Using the App
-1. First, clone down this repo with the command <b>git clone https://github.com/parthshahva/data_summary_challenge.git</b>
+1. First, clone down this repo with the command <b>"git clone https://github.com/parthshahva/data_summary_challenge.git"</b>
 2. Next, make sure that you are using <b>Ruby 2.1.9</b> and <b>Rails 4.2.3</b>
 3. Use the command <b>cd data_summary_challenge/Privia</b> to enter the rails application.
 4. Run the command <b>gem install bundler</b> and <b>bundle install</b>